 The Sportsmen's and Animal Owners' Voting Alliance (SAOVA) is a nationwide, nonpartisan group of volunteers seeking to elect politicians who will oppose the "Animal Rightist" (AR) threat to our rights as Americans.
-It is the only national group working to protect both sportsmen and animal owners, natural allies, in the legislative and political arenas.
-SAOVA's members hunt, fish; own and breed livestock, dogs, cats and other pets.
+We work to protect both sportsmen and animal owners, natural allies, in the legislative and political arenas.
+SAOVA's members hunt, fish, own and breed animals including livestock, dogs, cats and other pets.
 We study political candidates in all states to identify those who understand and resist the AR threat, as well as those who are in the pocket of the Animal Rightists.

-Bureau of Census documented population changes trigger congressional redistricting every ten years.
-Following the 2010 Census and apportionment, eight states gained a total of twelve House seats; eight states lost one seat each; and two states (Ohio and New York) lost two seats each.
 Given the vast advantages of incumbency, sitting House members are extremely difficult to defeat at election time.
 That leaves open seats, created by retirements and politicians running for higher office, as races where small groups might have a significant impact.
-Because few open seat candidates have pertinent voting records to guide us, we use an issues questionnaire to solicit their views.
+Because few open seat candidates have pertinent voting records to guide us, we use an issues questionnaire when possible to solicit their views.

 How does SAOVA evaluate candidates?
-SAOVA personnel review the voting records of all House members and Senators running for reelection to determine whether they support the AR agenda.
+SAOVA personnel review the voting records of all House members and Senators running for reelection to determine whether they support the animal rights (AR) agenda.
 Usually the most recent year's data is sufficient for this determination, since committed AR legislators vote the same way year after year.
-Since 1999, many of the dozens of AR initiated House bills and other actions were considered threats to some animal owner.
+Since 1999, many of the dozens of AR-initiated House bills and other actions were considered threats to some animal owners or sportsmen.
 Senators had fewer similar voting opportunities.